lux4rd0/sense-collector/README.md

 Sense Collector is the primary data collector and is responsible for gathering details on the following:

-voltage, watts, hz on the mains, as well as device-specific wattage details.
+Voltage, Watts, Hz on the mains, and device-specific wattage details.
 If you happen to have any [Sense compatible](https://help.sense.com/hc/en-us/articles/360012089393-What-smart-plugs-are-compatible-with-Sense-) smart plugs, their additional metric details of voltage and amps are collected.

 Timeline events for devices change of states (on, off, idle)